InfoPark Kochi: Location and connectivity

-Infopark is 10 km from downtown Kochi and 22 km from the Cochin International Airport.
+Infopark is 10 km from downtown Kochi and 22 km from Cochin International Airport.
 Infopark is connected to Seaport-Airport Road via the Infopark Expressway, a 4-lane road.
 Kerala State Water Transport Department operates boat service between Kakkanad and Vyttila Mobility Hub.
 The Ernakulam district administration, which comprise the city of Kochi has proposed a waterway connecting InfoPark to Marine Drive, Kochi.

 The Infopark campus lies adjacent to SmartCity, Kochi, an information technology park.

 VSNL's communication gateway is located close to Infopark.
 Two submarine cables, SAFE and SEA-ME-WE 3, have their landing points at the gateway.
 Infopark is directly linked by optical fiber to the gigabyte router of VSNL, which provides the park with 100% uptime data connectivity.

 Educational Institutions

-The Indian Institute of Management Kozhikode (IIM–K) has set up it first satellite campus at Athulya building in Infopark.
-The satellite campus, initially, offers one-year residential executive MBA programme as well as two-year part-time programmes in addition to several short and long-term management development programmes.
-The Government of Kerala has offered five acres of land for the full-fledged campus inside Infopark.
+The Indian Institute of Management Kozhikode (IIM–K) has set up its first satellite campus at the Athulya building in Infopark.
+The satellite campus initially offers a one-year residential executive MBA programme as well as two-year part-time programmes, in addition to several short and long-term management development programmes.
+The Government of Keralam has offered five acres of land for the full-fledged campus inside Infopark.